 Every patient's situation is different, and it is not always easy to predict how complex or how straightforward the procedure will be.
-It may be over in 30 minutes, although you will need to prepare to be in the hospital for most of the day.
+It may be over in 30 minutes, although you may be in the Medical Imaging Department for about an hour altogether.